 Here is a video showing how easy this recipe is!

 For me, I’m happy because shrimp has many healthy benefits.
-It’s low in calories and as mentioned, it’s a healthy source of protein.
+It’s low in calories and it’s lean source protein.
 It also has Vitamin B12, Iron, and Magnesium.
-Shrimp, like fish, also contains Omega-3 Fatty Acids, which are important for promoting heart health and help to prevent heart disease.
+Shrimp, like fish, also contains antioxidants.
+Antioxidants have been linked to promoting heart health.
+(Always consult with your medical provider for any questions or concerns about your specific diet).

 Here are a couple more delicious and easy Shrimp Dinner Recipes to try!